VikashChauhan51/mediator-forge/README.md

 # mediator-forge

-MediatorForge is a robust library designed to streamline the implementation of common patterns in .NET applications.
+MediatorForge is a robust library designed to streamline the implementation of CQRS patterns in .NET applications.
 It provides integration for validation, authorization, logging, and mediator behaviors, enhancing code readability and maintainability.

 ## Features